Saksham-s-2024/DALALSTREET-AI-V2.2/dalalstreet-ai (1)/CODE/README.md

 > ⚠️ **DalalStreet AI is a student project for educational purposes only.** It is NOT registered with SEBI as an investment advisor.
 All AI-generated reports are for informational purposes and do not constitute financial advice.
 Past performance is not indicative of future results.
 Please consult a SEBI-registered financial advisor before making investment decisions.
 The developers are not responsible for any financial losses incurred through the use of this platform.

----

-*Built with ❤️ as a 3rd year Computer Science project | DalalStreet AI v2.0*